 Note: Not all financial aid applications are selected for verification.
 Unless you hear from us about verification, you do not need to provide any additional documents.

 If your application is selected for verification:

-- You are notified by an email from OSFA, along with reminder email requests.
+- You are notified by an email, along with reminder email requests.

 - The U.S. Department of Education chooses which documents you need to submit to Harper College.